 Kennedy Space Center Tickets: Helpful Info for a Successful Visit

-If space travel leaves you awe of the wonder beyond our little blue and green planet, Earth, then visiting Kennedy Space Center near Orlando, Florida, is a must.
+If space travel leaves you in awe of the wonder beyond our little blue and green planet, Earth, then visiting Kennedy Space Center near Orlando, Florida, is a must.
 This incredible place is on Florida's beautiful Space Coast, and securing Kennedy Space Center tickets should be on your Florida bucket list.

 Disclosure: This post has affiliate links, meaning we may earn a small commission if you click the link and proceed with a purchase at no cost to you.
 We thank Kennedy Space Center for hosting us; we truly only recommend experiences, hotels, products, and services we use.
 As Amazon Associates, we earn from qualifying purchases.

-Parking at Kennedy Space Center
+Kennedy Space Center FAQs Answered

 If you love themed entertainment, you might consider this as such with an educational twist.
 It reminded us of Mission Space at Walt Disney World's Epcot theme park, but on steroids…in the best way possible.